The Palace of Versailles was one of the world’s largest royal residences till the French Revolution in 1789 forced Louis XVI to head for Paris.

 Along with the Diana Room, the Venus Room also acted as one of the main entrances to the State Apartments.

-During Evening gatherings, the Venus Room was the place to fill the tables with fresh flowers, and rare fresh fruits such as oranges and lemons.
+During Evening gatherings, the Venus Room filled the tables with fresh flowers and rare fresh fruits such as oranges and lemons.

 The Diana Room

 The highlight of this room is the Goddess of the Hunt and the Sister of Apollo on the ceiling.

 Like the Venus Room, the Diana room served as a lobby to the State Apartments.

 During evening get-togethers with the inner circle, this room doubled up as a Billiards Room.